PIE: Performance Interval Estimation for Free-Form Generation Tasks: Experiments

 \textbf{Task-Specific Evaluation Metrics.} Each task requires predicting one or more continuous metrics.
 Given our metric-agnostic formulation, the choice of metrics used is less important than assessing the ability to predict arbitrary metrics, including different metrics for the same generation task.

-Metrics include: BERTScore \citep{bert-score}, CodeBLEU \citep{ren2020codebleu}, and reference-based (RB) LLM-as-a-judge metrics, such as {LLM-Eval (accuracy and informativeness)} for QA \citep{10.1145/3726302.3729895, lin-chen-2023-llm} and BiGGen \citep{kim-etal-2025-biggen}, GEMBA\_ref (with references) \citep{kocmi-federmann-2023-large} for MT, G-Eval (coherence, consistency, fluency, and relevancy) \citep{liu-etal-2023-g} for text summarization, FActscore \citep{min-etal-2023-factscore} for fact-checking, and CodeJudge \cite{tong-zhang-2024-codejudge} for code generation and function-calling (functional correctness and inconsistency).
-These LLM judge methods support more robust evaluation by considering diverse aspects of quality (e.g., factual correctness, informativeness, fluency, relevance, etc.).
+Metrics include: BERTScore \citep{bert-score}, CodeBLEU \citep{ren2020codebleu}, and reference-based (RB) LLM-as-a-judge metrics, such as {LLM-Eval (accuracy and informativeness)} for QA \citep{10.1145/3726302.3729895, lin-chen-2023-llm} and BiGGen \citep{kim-etal-2025-biggen}, GEMBA\_ref (with references) \citep{kocmi-federmann-2023-large} for MT, G-Eval (coherence, consistency, fluency, and relevancy) \citep{liu-etal-2023-g} for text summarization, FActScore \citep{min-etal-2023-factscore} for fact-checking, and CodeJudge \cite{tong-zhang-2024-codejudge} for code generation and function-calling (functional correctness and inconsistency).
+These LLM judge methods support more robust evaluation by considering diverse aspects of quality, such as factual correctness, informativeness, fluency, relevance, etc.

-We also include a ``direct assessment'' (DA) task (predicting human-annotated quality ratings instead of automatic metric scores, see Section~\ref{sec:mt}), for the BiGGen-Bench-Results dataset \citep{kim-etal-2025-biggen}.
-Because this dataset provides human evaluations for its pre-generated LLM outputs, we use both these annotations and outputs for this DA task.
-However, because the dataset only contain one output per rating, this precludes evaluation of consistency-based methods (see Section \ref{sec:ce}).
+\textbf{Direct Assessment (DA) Task}.
+To show PIE's generality in supporting prediction of both directly observed quantities as well as derived evaluation metrics, we include a proof-of-concept evaluation of predicting observed human quality ratings for the BiGGen-Bench-Results dataset \citep{kim-etal-2025-biggen} (Section~\ref{sec:mt}).
+This dataset provides human ratings for its pre-generated LLM outputs, and we use both its LLM outputs and human ratings.
+However, because the dataset only contains one output per rating, this precludes evaluation of consistency-based methods (see Section \ref{sec:ce}).

-\textbf{LLMs.} Llama 3.2 11B \citep{meta2023llama32} is used in both generating outputs and in our baseline predictors (i.e., for consistency and verbalized confidence methods, as well as our RF-LLMaaJ).
+\textbf{LLMs.} Llama 3.2-11B \citep{meta2023llama32} and Gemini-2.0-Flash-Lite \citep{team2023gemini} are used to produce output generations.
+For PIE prediction, whichever LLM was used for generation is then also used for both predictors, CE-Reg and RF-LLMaaJ.
 We set {\tt max tokens}~$=769$, {\tt temperature}~$= 1$, and {\tt topP}~$=0.9$.
-To avoid risk of self-enhancement bias \citep{10.5555/3666122.3668142} in evaluation, we use a different LLM, Gemini-2.0-Flash-Lite, for reference-based (RB) LLM-as-a-judge evaluation metrics.
+To avoid any self-enhancement bias \citep{zheng2023judging} in ensuring high quality evaluation scores to predict, we use Gemini-2.5-Flash \citep{team2023gemini} for reference-based (RB) LLMaaJ evaluation metrics.